Posted by Synopsys Editorial Team on October 25, 2016

 Device manufacturers should, first and foremost, provide a mechanism for updating the software running on their devices that will respond to events such as Friday’s attack.
 It’s also critical for these firms to invest in software security initiatives that can reduce the risk presented by IoT devices.
 “It’s a race with attackers’ increasing sophistication.
 Manufacturers need to quickly come up to speed to improve the security of their devices.
 Additionally, they must do so before attackers learn how to carry out more creative attacks,” states Biehn.
 “A great deal of work has been done, thinking about the necessary controls to address IoT risk.
 However, it remains to be seen if these efforts will succeed.”

 The attack that took place last week opened an entirely new battlefront in cyber security.
-“This attack is illustrative of the problem with connected devices, specifically the ability to infiltrate, corrupt, and subsequently use these devices for malicious activity,” Jim Ivers, Synopsys SIG’s Senior Director of Marketing observes.
+“This attack is illustrative of the problem with connected devices, specifically the ability to infiltrate, corrupt, and subsequently use these devices for malicious activity,” Jim Ivers, Synopsys Software Integrity senior director of marketing observes.

 Device manufacturers need to understand that building security into these devices is a set of activities and processes that need to be included throughout the development process.
 The Building Security In Maturity Model (BSIMM) explores what real organizations around the world are doing to build security into their products.
 This study is an excellent way to start thinking about how to inject security into IoT devices around the globe.